Teenage mental health charity stem4 is special because we:

 - their families and carers

-- Bring people together to share experiences and to work towards best practice through our conference programme
+- Bring people together to share experiences and to work towards best practice of teenage mental health

 Aims and Objectives

 stem4 endeavours to raise early awareness and highlight the importance of early intervention in teenage mental health issues – taking steps to help stem problems at an early stage.